guardian/recommendations/github.md

 - Require branches to be up to date before merging
 - Include administrators

+### Access
+- Access should be granted to [GitHub teams][gh-teams]
+  - Should an individual leave the GitHub organisation, they'll automatically lose access to any repository in the organisation
+- Avoid individual access
+  - Should the individual leave the GitHub organisation, they'll retain access until manually removed
+- Open the repository to the department
+  - [`@guardian/guardian-developers-read`][gh-read] should have read access
+  - [`@guardian/guardian-developers-write`][gh-write] should have write access

 ### Codeowners

 Include a [`CODEOWNERS`][gh-codeowners] file which references the GitHub team(s) responsible for the repository.